yxk383/STSCI5999_SP2021/README.md

 ## Members

-Yunxi Kou - yk799
+Yunxi Kou - yk799\
-Sandra Lapinska - sl2974
+Sandra Lapinska - sl2974\
-Yanran Wei - yw2367
+Yanran Wei - yw2367\
-Zhenyuan Xu - zx289
+Zhenyuan Xu - zx289\

 ## Method

 Time Series analysis

+### Plan
+As the Yield is a yearly data while most of our dataset is in daliy or monthly, we\
+are doing a monthly average on all dail data.\
+The monthly -> yearly conversion will be committed later.

+## Progress

-## 3-9
+### 3-9

-Initial commit. please modify the dataset path to that of your own before use.
+Initial commit. please modify the dataset path to that of your own before use.\
+Datasets are uploaded but may not include all data required in doc.
+Will be checked out later.